radius-project/design-notes/resources/2024-06-resource-extensibility-feature-spec.md

 ### Non-goals (out of scope)

+We will cover the design and user experience for all the above solutions except for "Recipes for any resource" in this document to keep the scope of the work simple.

-## Customer profile and challenges
+## User profile and challenges

 **Enterprises**: Platform engineering teams or operations in enterprises focus on streamlining the developer-experience for their organization by defining a set of recommended practices for application teams and provide self-service capabilities for application teams/developers to use.
 Radius aids the platform engineering efforts with the help of Recipes where the platform engineers or operators define the infrastructure-as-code templates to create resources on demand when application is deployed.
 One of the major challenges that exists with the Recipes today is the limited number of resources supported.
 Radius doesn’t provide an extensibility model for users to bring their custom resources, define Recipes and deploy them.

 **Open-source community**: Building a sustainable open-source community is crucial to the success of any open-source project, including Radius.
 We need to cultivate an ecosystem for the open-source community to thrive, innovate and produce high quality work.
 Users from the community are motivated to contribute for different reasons: